Student Conduct Process

 If my attorney gets my case dismissed in the courts, will St. Mary’s University automatically dismiss my university conduct charges as well?

 Not necessarily.
 The Beyond a Reasonable Doubt standard of proof used in the courts is different from the Preponderance of The Evidence standard of proof used by the University.
 Therefore, it is possible for the two processes to come to different conclusions about whether a student’s actions violated University Rules as well as federal, state of local laws.

 The accused student may request an appeal of the decision(s) reached by the University Student Judicial Board or of the sanctions imposed by the Judicial Advisor within five (5) business days of the receipt of the decision.

-Such request for an appeal shall be in writing and shall be delivered to the Dean of Students or his or her designee.
-A complete guide to the Appeal Process can be found in the Student Handbook and Code of Student Conduct, Article VII: Sanctioning Procedures.
+Such request for an appeal shall be in writing and shall be delivered to the Vice Provost for Student Development and Dean of Students or his or her designee.
+A complete guide to the Appeal Process can be found in the Code of Student Conduct, Article VII: Sanctioning Procedures.

 Are there any legal resources available for students through The Office of Student Life?

 No. The Office of Student Life does not provide legal representation for students facing civil or criminal charges and cannot provide legal advice to students regarding their pending civil or criminal case.

 I have a problem with a faculty, staff or another member of the University community.
 Do I file a complaint with Judicial Affairs?

 The primary function of the St. Mary’s University student conduct process is to address issues of student misconduct within the University community.
 A student who believes that a University decision, act or condition affecting him or her is illegal, unjust, or creates an unnecessary hardship is encouraged to contact the Vice Provost for Student Development and Dean of Students office at 210-436-3714 to learn more about the University process for addressing their concerns.